Judaai (1997 film): Plot

-Now Kajal realizes how far she has drifted from her family.
-She forgets her wedding anniversary and throws a birthday party for her daughter's birthday, not realizing that Raj has never been attracted to a lavish lifestyle and thus further pushing him away from her and towards Jahnvi.
+Kajal eventually realizes how she has drifted from her family.
+She forgets her wedding anniversary and throws a birthday party for her daughter's birthday, not realizing that Raj has never been attracted to a lavish lifestyle, and further pushes him away from her and towards Jahnvi.
 After frequent reminders from her mother, Kajal tries to make amends.
-When nothing works, Kajal shocks her husband when she slaps Jahnvi and accuses her of stealing her husband and tries to make Jahnvi leave.
-Kajal offers Jahnvi all her money back in exchange for Raj again, only to be told by Raj that she is the poorest relation despite having all the riches she ever dreamed of.
-On the advice of her friend, Kajal seeks legal advice which also states that the only way she can legally marry Raj if he and Jahnvi divorce – an impossible task.
-She then forcibly tries to throw Jahnvi out of the house, but to no avail, as Raj decides to leave with Jahnvi claiming that in the present circumstances, this is the fairest thing to do.
-The kids decide to stay with Janhvi and their father – heartbroken as they learn that their father was sold, prompting the son to ask Kajal about the prospect of them being sold to another family at an agreed price.
+When nothing works, an angry Kajal slaps Jahnvi and accuses her of stealing her husband, and tries to make Jahnvi leave.
+Kajal offers Jahnvi all her money back in exchange for Raj again, only to be told by Raj that she is the poorest, despite having all the riches she ever dreamed of.
+Kajal seeks legal advice, which also states that the only way she can legally marry Raj is if he and Jahnvi divorce.
+She then forcibly tries to throw Jahnvi out of the house, but to no avail, as Raj decides to leave with Jahnvi.
+The kids decide to stay with Janhvi and their father.

-Kajal on the other hand, distraught by her family abandoning her, donates all her riches, to pay her dues.
+Kajal, on the other hand, distraught by her family abandoning her, donates all her riches.
 When she learns that Raj and the kids are leaving for the US, she runs to the airport for one final visit.
 She finds them ready to depart.
 But at the last minute, Jahnvi turns to Raj and tells them that she is leaving for the US alone, but she is not alone.
 She is expecting Raj's child.
-Jahnvi accepts that although Kajal sold her husband, it was she who offered to buy him and thus she too should pay her dues.
-So, the movie ends with Kajal getting her family back, learning of the importance of family over money, and Jahnvi leaving for New York forever.
+Jahnvi accepts that although Kajal sold her husband, it was she who offered to buy him, and thus she too should pay her dues.
+Kajal gets her family back, learning of the importance of family over money, and Jahnvi leaves for New York.